o2ac/o2ac-ur/catkin_ws/src/o2ac_pose_distribution_updater/README.md

 it calculates the updated pose with ambiguity of the object.

+More specifically, we use two methods to represent uncertainties of poses.

-More specifically, the pose of the object is represented by a 6-dimensional vector (x, y, z, roll, pitch, yaw).
+- RPY representation: A pose of the object is regarded as a 6-dimensional vector (x, y, z, roll, pitch, yaw).
 The first three values (x, y, z) represents the translation.
 The latter three values (roll, pitch, yaw) represents the rotation.
-The pose with ambiguity is represented by a pair of a 6-dimensional vector, which means the mean of the pose, and a 6x6 matrix, which means the covariance matrix of the distribution of the pose.
+A pose with ambiguity is represented by a pair of a 6-dimensional vector, which means the mean of the pose, and a 6x6 matrix, which means the covariance matrix of the distribution of the pose.
+- Lie representation: We use the approach in http://ncfrn.cim.mcgill.ca/members/pubs/barfoot_tro14.pdf .
+A pose of the object is regarded as an element of the 3-dimensional special Euclidean group $SE(3)$.
+A pose with ambiguity is represented by a pair of the mean of the pose and a 6x6 covariance matrix, which represents a distribution in the 6-dimensional vector space identified with $se(3)$, the Lie algebra of corresponding to $SE(3)$.

 For the description of acts, see "Message types" section.